stevenplatt/yoptio/README.md

-# Basilphone Virtual Assistant
+# Basilphone
-Cloud virtual assistant as a service.
+Basilphone is a cloud virtual assistant as a service.